benfreking123/IllumineProject/Spirituality/FinishedFormatting/Lucid Realm.md

 - - -
 ## Notes:
 Are Lucid Realms tied to the [[Material Realm]] through the [[Observer]]?

+Catapillers have memories through their caccon showing evidence of memories exist in a lucid form
 - - -
 - Author: [[Base]]